Water Softeners Need Salt

 The Water Softening Process

 The truth is, water softeners do not add any salt to the water.
 The water softening process breaks down the salt to use its sodium.
 There is a difference.
 Salt, also known as sodium chloride (NaCl), contains sodium (Na).
 Salt is a chemical compound while sodium is an element.
 You’ll find sodium in many foods and ingredients such as bread, pizza, cheese, and most obviously, table salt.
-Salt is used for a water softener because it necessary for the ion exchange process.
+Salt is used for a water softener because it is necessary for the ion exchange process.

 What a Water Softener Does to Water